Ultimate Kyoto Visitors Guide

-Tetsugaku no michi is a pleasant stone path that follows a cherry tree lined canal in Kyoto, and is located in the northern part of Kyoto’s Higashiyama district.
+Tetsugaku no michi is a pleasant stone path that follows a cherry tree-lined the canal in Kyoto and is located in the northern part of Kyoto’s Higashiyama district.
 It is near Ginkakuji temple, towards Nanzenji temple and takes about 30 mins to complete.
-There are 500 cherry trees lining the path, so you can imagine just how beautiful it is – a chance to really feel the beauty of Japan.
+500 cherry trees are lining the path, so you can imagine just how beautiful it is – a chance to feel the beauty of Japan.

-Keage Incline is a 582 metre long slope with railroad tracks which is located near the Nanzenji temple in Higashiyama district.
+Keage Incline is a 582-meter long slope with railroad tracks which is located near the Nanzenji temple in Higashiyama district.
 It was built in 1891 and very famous for 90 Sakura trees that make a cherry blossom tunnel.
-Keage Incline is a 2 minute walk from Keage station on the Tozai subway – surprisingly beautiful scenery.
+Keage Incline is a 2-minute walk from Keage station on the Tozai subway – surprisingly beautiful scenery.

 2. Hanami at night

 Enjoying hanami is not only during the daytime, for you can also enjoy Sakura at night as many places light-up the Sakura.
 It is a beautiful experience and it looks quite different from Sakura during the daytime.
 We recommend that you enjoy both.

 We recommend 2 temples in Kyoto that you should visit:

 Kodaiji temple is located northeast of Yasaka Hokanji temple at the foot of the Higashiyama Ryozen mountains in Kyoto and was established in 1606 by Kita-no-Mandokoro (nene) in memory of her late husband the Shogun Toyotomi Hideyoshi.